Miles walked:today 18 cumulative 405.2

 The path crosses the site of the Battle of Lansdown Hill (1643).
 This was an attempt by the Royalists to take Bath.
 Placards along the path tell the tale of the battle and bring it into perspective with the terrain.
 You can see the difficulty for the Royalist as they had to attack uphill.
 The wall used as a line of defence by the Parliamentarians is still present.
 As forces advanced and retreated skirmishes took place over several miles of this hilly countryside.

-Historians feel the result was inconclusive because although the Royalists dislodged the Parliamentarians they did so at such a high cost (800-1000 killed it wounded) they had to withdraw.
-Ironically the two commanders were friends before they found themselves on opposite sides.nearby there is a monument to Sir Bevil Grenville who was killed in the fighting
+Historians feel the result was inconclusive because although the Royalists dislodged the Parliamentarians they did so at such a high cost (800-1000 killed or wounded) and they had to withdraw.
+Ironically the commanders of the two armies were friends before they found themselves on opposite sides.nearby there is a monument to Sir Bevil Grenville who was killed in the fighting